HA on the Domain¶

 To do this, writers regularly update a

 watermark table into which they publish their latest event timestamp.
-Readers take the minimum timestamp from the table as the point they can safely query events from.
+Readers take the minimum timestamp from the table as the point from which they can safely query events.

 If a sequencer node fails, it stops updating its

 watermark value and, when the value reaches the minimum timestamp, all readers pause as they cannot read beyond this point.

 watermark, they also check that other sequencer watermarks are updated promptly.
 If a sequencer node has not updated its watermark within a configurable interval, it is marked as offline and the watermark is no longer included in the query for the minimum event timestamp.
 Future events from the offline sequencer are ignored after this timestamp.

 For this process to operate optimally, the clocks of the hosts of the sequencer nodes should be synchronized.
 This is considered reasonable for co-located sequencer hosts which use NTP.

 When a failed sequencer recovers and resumes operation, it deletes all events that arrived past its last known watermark.
 This avoids incorrectly re-inserting them, as readers may have seen them already.